 Bottom line?

-Stephanie knows the media and has helped a number of company founders to take their personal brands out into the world in order to benefit their businesses.
+Stephanie knows the media and has helped a number of company founders to take their personal brands out into the world in order to benefit and grow their businesses.

 The fact is that from a founder’s perspective, a strong personal brand can influence company growth.
 Typically founders are also visionaries and have a strong message to share.
 They may have made a major advance or impacted the world in some way, or have written a book that highlights their business or work philosophy.